Katie Price: 2005–2010: Reality television, music and books

-In 2007 Price launched her first perfume, "Stunning".

-In 2008 she signed a deal with Derby House to launch her equestrian range of clothing named "KP Equestrian".
+In 2007, Price launched her debut fragrance, Stunning.
+Price's second novel, Crystal, about a young woman's efforts to become a singer, sold 159,407 copies during the first three months after its release in June 2007.
+In 2008, Price published her third novel Angel Uncovered and autobiography Pushed to the Limit, as well as releasing her second fragrance Besotted.
+She subsequently signed a deal with Derby House to launch her equestrian range of clothing named "KP Equestrian".
 In 2009 Price was named as the patron of a charity polo match played near Epping, Essex.